|O-H-I-O at Taj Mahal in India|

 Courses and Credits

-Students will earn 3 hours of Social Work 5798.
+Admitted participants are required to register for 3 hours of Social Work 5798.01 for summer term 2015.
 Lectures will be provided by the faculty of the host institution and other local experts.
 Professor Shantha Balaswamy from the Ohio State College of Social Work will accompany the group and serve as its resident and academic director.

 Student accommodations in Chennai are modest shared rooms with hot water, western toilets and air-conditioning.
 In Bangalore, students stay in a dormitory with modest accommodations, western toilets and air-conditioned shared rooms.

-You are responsible for paying The Ohio State University tuition plus a $3,864 program fee.
+You are responsible for paying The Ohio State University tuition plus a $2,440 program fee.
 The program fee includes lodging, some meals, local transportation, activities and excursions.
-It does not cover international airfare, some meals and personal expenses.
+It does not cover international airfare, some meals, or personal expenses.

 If students withdraw or become ineligible any time eleven days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy